extraintelligen/mcp-example-go-code/README.md

 # the inspector will start at localhost:6274 by default

 # start the MCP server
-python go_code_server.py --port 5000
+python goCodeMcpServer/go_mcp_server.py --port 5000
 # the port parameter is optional, default is 8000

 ```

 open the browser and go to http://localhost:6274,
-you should see the MCP inspector UI
+you will see the MCP inspector UI running at port 6274.

 choose tranport type as "SSE"
-and enter the server URL as "http://localhost:6274/go".
+and enter the MCP server URL as "http://localhost:5000/go (or any port and path you choose)".

 Click "Connect"
 click the "Tools" tab, then click "list tools" button, you should see the list of tools